kevintruong/til/Schedule/Scheduling,-Part-1:-Scheduling-Processes.md

 ----

 A process is placed on the ready queue when it is able to use a CPU.
 Some examples include:
-* A process was blocked waiting for a `read` from storage or socket to complete and data is now available.
+-A process was blocked waiting for a `read` from storage or socket to complete and data is now available.
-* A new process has been created and is ready to start.
+-A new process has been created and is ready to start.
-* A process thread was blocked on a synchronization primitive (condition variable, semaphore, mutex lock) but is now able to continue.
+-A process thread was blocked on a synchronization primitive (condition variable, semaphore, mutex lock) but is now able to continue.
-* A process is blocked waiting for a system call to complete but a signal has been delivered and the signal handler needs to run.
+-A process is blocked waiting for a system call to complete but a signal has been delivered and the signal handler needs to run.

 Similar examples can be generated when considering threads.